 To apply, please submit your paid application fee.
 Your confirmation email will contain instructions for submitting additional supporting application materials.

-Review of applicants is underway and the deadline for pre-screening is April 1.
-All applicants will be notified in mid-April regarding their admissions status and those invited into the program will receive a direct link to complete their workshop registration online.
+Review of applicants is underway and the deadline for pre-screening is March 15th.
+All applicants will be notified in early April regarding their admissions status and those invited into the program will receive a direct link to complete their workshop registration online.

-Cost for the one-week workshop is $750 (not including housing).
+Cost for the one-week workshop is $795 (which does not include housing).
 There is a $15 application fee.

 - Training by Rob Rosenthal, lead instructor for the Transom Story Workshop with teaching assistance from Peter Payette, news director of Interlochen Public Radio